rclacerna/DesignPatterns_Day1_10276505/README.md

 In which-case they are left within the containing class.

 By using the Strategy pattern, I am able to significatnly reduce the repeated code on the ```main.rb``` class.
+Reduce repeacted code in the solution, and allow extensibility for new strategies